tribixbite/awesome/README.md

 *   [awekrx/ChatGPT-MidJourney-prompt](https://github.com/awekrx/ChatGPT-MidJourney-prompt) - This is a ChatGPT based prompt generation model for MidJorney.
 The purpose of this model is to simplify the creation of images and increase their creativity.
 By introducing a partial hint, ChatGPT creates a follow-up that can be used to stimulate creativity and provide new ideas.
 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 *   [FOLLGAD/Godmode-GPT](https://github.com/FOLLGAD/Godmode-GPT) - Godmode.space.
-The project that reached one million users in 3 months
+Reached one million users in 3 months
 *   [FOLLGAD/sherlock](https://github.com/FOLLGAD/sherlock) - Personal assistant that can run commands at will
 *   [microsoft/JARVIS](https://github.com/microsoft/JARVIS) - JARVIS, a system to connect LLMs with ML community.
 Paper: https://arxiv.org/pdf/2303.17580.pdf
 *   [stochasticai/xTuring](https://github.com/stochasticai/xTuring) - Build, customize and control you own LLMs.
 From data pre-processing to fine-tuning, xTuring provides an easy way to personalize open-source LLMs.
 Join our discord community: https://discord.gg/TgHXuSJEk6